FentPams/FentPams/README.md

 - 📚 I'm a current Computer Science Graduate student in Northeastern University
-- 👩‍💻 I'm seeking for a 2023 SDE summer intern opportunities
+- 👩‍💻 I'm seeking for 2023 SDE summer intern opportunities
 - :mortar_board: I have a master degeree of Arts of TESOL in New York University.
 - 👩‍🏫 I was a language Teacher and a co-founder of language institution in Shanghai.